-Maintenance is a common gripe among tenants who have to wait long period of time for their landlord to fix major issues.
+Maintenance is a common gripe among tenants who have to wait for a long period of time for their landlord to fix major issues.
 Larger apartment companies have a better track record when they’re able to employ dedicated maintenance teams with much faster response times.
-For example, Blueground has a mobile app that allows tenants to submit maintenance requests quickly and painlessly.
-Their luxury furnished apartments are available in major cities all over the world.
+For example, Blueground is a property management company with a mobile app that allows tenants to submit maintenance requests quickly and painlessly.
+Bluegrond provides fully-furnished, equipped and serviced apartments for mid to long-term rent in cosmopolitan cities all over the world.

 In case of unforeseen circumstances, you might find yourself in a position where you need to move out before your standard lease agreement has ended.
 Subletting is a common remedy for this type of scenario.
 However, you might be out of luck if your landlord prevents subleases.
 Read carefully when signing your lease to see what the rules are on finding a subtenant.

 Keep in mind that some states require landlords to allow subleases without penalizing the original lessee.
 Double check the laws in your area to make sure your lease follows local guidelines.

 When your standard lease agreement comes to an end, you’ll have to decide whether to renew the lease or find a new apartment.
 Your landlord will most likely set a deadline on when you need to make a decision, which should be included in the lease.
 Do you need to give 30 days’ notice or more before moving out?
 Does your fixed-term lease automatically become month-to-month after the original term ends?
 If your landlord doesn’t hear from you by a certain date, will they assume you intend to end your lease?
 Find out and set a reminder in your calendar so that you don’t forget.